-A Reflection on the Holidays, the New Year, and Values from MVTC’s Clinical Director

-**Previously**

 A Reflection on the Holidays, the New Year, and Values

-On Christmas, I had some time to reflect and relax a bit with my family, watched my boy open presents, went to church, and then was able to spend time with the current residents on campus playing games, checking in and building ginger-bread houses.
+As we enter the holiday season, I have had some time to reflect and relax a bit with my family, went to church, and then was able to spend time with the current residents on campus playing games and checking in.
 I also spent time thinking about my values, the values of this holiday season, and the values of Mountain Valley.
 Values are commonly discussed in ACT and other forms of therapy and it’s easy for me to be reminded of this during this time of the year.